mdn/content/files/en-us/web/manifest/scope/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `scope` manifest member is used to define the navigation scope of your web application.
+The `scope` manifest member is used to specify a URL that determines which pages are considered to be part of your web application.
-It restricts the web pages that can be navigated while the manifest is applied.
+It restricts the URLs to which the manifest is applied.

 ## Syntax